-Research by The Institute of Advanced Motorists (IAM) found that by 2017 there is expected to be around 82,400 over 90s on Britain's roads, up from the present figure of 70,000.
+Research by The Institute of Advanced Motorists (IAM) anticipated around 82,400 over 90s on Britain's roads, up from the 2012 figure of 70,000.

 This is good news for motorists and car insurance policy holders, as older drivers are less likely to be involved in accidents compared with young people.
 The study discovered that drivers over the age of 70 account for eight per cent of UK motorists but are only involved in four per cent of crashes.

 IAM chief executive Simon Best commented on the study's findings, stating: "Today, over 10 million people can expect to reach 100, so the chances are they'll be driven around by their 70-year-old children.
 While their frailty puts them at risk if they’re in a crash, that doesn't necessarily mean they’re a risk to other drivers.